NemGame/libloader/documentation/js/vector.md

 - isSameAs(v2=this.copy())                 |    returns true, if the given vector's values are equal to it's values
 - copy()                                   |    returns a copy of itself
 - isDivisibleBy(n=2)                       |    returns true, if both of it's values are divisable by `n`
+- placeInGrid(n=16)                        |    within a grid where the size of the cells is `n`, returns the position of the cell in which this would be
 - toString(split=";")                      |    returns a string with the syntax: `"${x}${split}${y}"`, `split` is the separator
 #### Visual functions
 - visualizev(pos=Vector.null)              |    draws a circle with a line on the inside in the direction that the vector points in, with the length of the vector in the position of `pos`